 Doo-Wop is one of the foundation stones of American Rock'n'Roll.
 The street corner groups of the fifties and sixties made some of the most beautiful music in those two decades.

 Many groups emerged from the streets of northeastern and industrial mid-west cities like Philadelphia, New Jersey, Chicago, Cleveland and Pittsburgh.

 And with smooth vocal harmonies this became one of the most mainstream, pop-oriented R&B styles of the fifties and sixties.

 I can speak from experience because I was there.
 Not in Philly or the other cities, but Hamilton, Ohio where my parents allowed me to have an absolutely wonderful teenage life listening to those fabulous street corner symphonies.

 Doo-Wop blends classic rhythm and blues with vocal group harmonies, street corner singers, and falsetto leads mixed with baritone and bass singers.

-Having these old songs in our lives provides us with memories and connects us with the emotions and special feelings that let us "Remember Then" just like the 1962 hit performed above by Larry Chance and The Earls.
+Having these old songs in our lives provides us with memories and connects us with the emotions and special feelings that let us "Remember Then" just like the 1962 hit performed below by Larry Chance and The Earls.

 When you watch the video and check out the other oldies groups, take a few moments, drift back to a decade of your choice, and see if you can still remember all the good times and good music we enjoyed as teenagers in the fifties and sixties.